 Journals published by Springer, Wiley, Nature Publishing Group, and select Elsevier publications are now including altmetric tabs on individual articles.

 In USC Libraries Main Search option an Altmetric button will now appear if/when there is altmetric data available for a given publication.
-By mousing-over the altmetric button you will see what online activity or attention the work has received.
-In addition, each of the platforms/sites listed is linked to a ProQuest/Altmetric website (that opens in a new page) which includes a list of the mentions for you to explore:
+The button is typically at the bottom of the record.
+By clicking on the altmetric button you will see what online activity or attention the work has received.

 Altmetric Bookmarklet can be used in Firefox, Google Chrome, or Safari.
 It is a free bookmark tool from Altmetric.org which creates other products for analyzing almetrics through paid subscriptions.Clicking the bookmarklet will display a colorful wheel containing the article score and additional information about where it was mentioned.